DemocraticPedagogy/academia/cv.md

 title: curriculum vitae
 ---
 **Dissertation Title:**
-Death and Destitution in colonial cities: Bombay and Calcutta, 1896 - 1960.
+Mass death as an urban problem in colonial India: Bombay and Calcutta, 1896 - 1960.

 **Research Fields and examiners:** South Asian History, History of Health and Medicine in the Global South, History of Science, British Imperial and Interwar History.